Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/general_card.rst

  Specify a maximum relative change in mass fraction of solute in the aqueous phase over a given timestep.

 NO_STATE_TRANSITION_OUTPUT
- Removes state change outputs, (9): State Transition: 2 Phase -> Gas at Cell    23331', on the screen.
+ Eliminates “State Transition” screen output.
+E.g. *State Transition: 2 Phase -> Gas at Cell 23331*

 Examples
 --------